 3.1 CONUS sectoral emissions

 We find posterior anthropogenic emissions of 30.9 (30.0 - 31.8) Tg a-1 in CONUS, an 8% (5% - 11%) increase from our prior estimate of 28.7 Tg a-1 and a 15% (12% - 19%) increase from the most recent EPA Greenhouse Gas Inventory (GHGI) estimate of 26.8 Tg a-1 for 2019.
 Lu et al. (2022) found larger anthropogenic methane emissions of 36.2 (32.1 – 37.6) Tg a-1 over the same domain for 2017 by optimizing emissions and trends in a joint inversion of GOSAT and in situ observations for 2010 - 2017.
-Deng et al. (2022) surveyed GOSAT and in situ inversions and found median posterior anthropogenic methane emissions for the United States of 26.5 (20.8 – 38.7) Tg a-1 and 31.9 (23.9 - 43.1) Tg a-1, respectively, for 2019.
-These large ranges encompass our result and the Lu et al. (2022) result.
-The difference from Lu et al. (2022) could reflect changes between 2017 and 2019, different prior emissions, or differences between GOSAT and TROPOMI, including the increased observational density provided by TROPOMI.
-The latter explanation is supported by the increase in DOFS we find compared to Lu et al. (2022) and by the narrower posterior emissions ranges we find in our quality-controlled ensemble compared to Lu et al. (2022).
+Deng et al. (2022) reviewed an ensemble of global GOSAT and in situ inversions and found median posterior anthropogenic methane emissions for the United States in 2019 of 26.5 (20.8 – 38.7) Tg a-1 for GOSAT inversions and 31.9 (23.9 - 43.1) Tg a-1 for in situ inversions.

 We allocate our national total to the emission sectors described in section 2.2 using the attribution method described in section 2.8.
 From the off-diagonal structure of SK,red (equation 8), we find very low posterior error correlation between the sectors (mean error correlation coefficients less than 0.2 in all cases), indicating that we can successfully separate sectoral emissions.
-Figure 4 shows the resulting prior and mean posterior emissions for each and table 1 shows the emissions and information content data.
-The largest changes from the GEPA inventory and the 2022 EPA GHGI for 2019 (henceforth “GHGI”) occur in anthropogenic sectors, including landfills, livestock, oil and natural gas, and coal.
-For these sectors, we find sectoral averaging kernel sensitivities between 0.47 and 0.91 that are on average 61% larger than the values found by Lu et al. (2022), indicating that TROPOMI provides an improved constraint on sectoral emissions.
-We find little adjustment to wastewater and other anthropogenic sources due in part to their low emissions.
+Figure 4 and Table 2 summarize the results.
+Livestock, oil/gas, and landfills dominate the national emissions.
+Our posterior emissions for these three sectors are higher than the EPA(2022) GHGI for 2019 (henceforth “GHGI”).
+However, we find lower values than the GHGI for coal. occur in anthropogenic sectors, including landfills, livestock, oil and natural gas, and coal.
+For these sectors, we find sectoral averaging kernel sensitivities between 0.47 and 0.91, significantly larger than the values found by Lu et al. (2022) from GOSAT and in situ data.
 We find a small but significant increase in wetland emissions that is consistent with the large range found by Lu et al. (2022).
 However, the observing system constrains a relatively small fraction of wetland grid cells.

-Landfill emissions show the largest relative and absolute increase from GEPA and the GHGI for 2019.
-We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, an increase of 21% (12% - 32%) relative to GEPA and 52% (41% - 65%) relative to the GHGI.
-The larger discrepancy with respect to the GHGI results from an assumed downward trend in landfill emissions since 1990 due to increased landfill gas collection and decreased organic material in landfills.
+Landfill emissions show the largest relative and absolute increase from GHGI.
+We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, an increase of 52% (41% - 65%) relative to the GHGI.
+EPA has reported a downward trend in landfill emissions since 1990 due to increased landfill gas collection and decreased organic material in landfills.
 Lu et al. (2022) found similar mean posterior landfill emissions of 7.5 (5.9 – 7.7) Tg a-1 for 2017.
 We attribute the increase to underestimated urban emissions, including both direct landfill emissions and co-located post-meter natural gas emissions, which we discuss in section 3.4.